Southaven, MS Kroger facing $13K in child labor law penalties - NewsBreak

 The US Department of Labor said in a report that Kroger had 3 workers ages 15, 16, and 17 working in violation of federal child labor standards .

-The 16 and 17 year-old employees were allowed to load a trash compactor with the keys in the machine to allow its operation.Sherra Wright denied parole in Lorenzen Wright’s murder
+The 16 and 17 year-old employees were allowed to load a trash compactor with the keys in the machine to allow its operation, according to the report.Sherra Wright denied parole in Lorenzen Wright’s murder

 Wage and Hour Division District Director Audrey Hall in Jackson, Mississippi said: